 Jessica Heppenstall is a Partner in Tyson & Mendes’ San Diego office.
-Her practice focuses on general liability maters, including premises liability, automobile liability, and personal injury matters.
+Her practice focuses on medical malpractice and general liability maters, including premises liability, automobile liability, and personal injury matters.
 Her representation of individuals and businesses includes high-exposure matters involving alleged catastrophic injury and wrongful death.

-Ms. Heppenstall has successfully defended and resolved numerous matters for her clients.
-She successfully negotiated a settlement saving the insurer $1.5 million in a UIM claim involving a lost limb and alleged brain injury.
-She was part of the Tyson & Mendes litigation team who won several summary judgments motions, one involving over $100 million in damages.
+Ms. Heppenstall has successfully defended and resolved numerous matters for her clients substantially below the settlement demands effectively saving her clients millions of dollars.
+She was part of the Tyson & Mendes litigation team who won several summary judgment motions, one involving over $100 million in damages.

 Ms. Heppenstall earned her J.D. from California Western School of Law in 2008.
 She also earned her B.A., cum laude, from the University of California, Berkeley in Legal Studies.
 She is a member of the San Diego Defense Lawyers.

 In her free time, Ms. Heppenstall enjoys spending time with her family and friends.
-She is a native San Diegan and fifth generation Californian who loves the beach and being outdoors.
+She is a native San Diegan and fourth generation Californian who loves the beach and being outdoors.